Metrika-Inc/agent/README.md

 ## Wire Protocol

-Wire Protocol model is used for communication between the agent and the platform it is pushing its data to.
+The Metrika team intends to use OpenTelemetry (OTLP) once the Logs and Metrics specifications are stable and SDKs are available for Golang.
+Currently we use a custom wire Protocol model for communication between the agent and the platform it is pushing its data to.
 It is defined in [agent.proto](api/v1/proto/agent.proto) file.

 The core piece of the protocol is `Message`.
 It contains: